DHDaniel/PyAlgosim/README.md

 - [Contributing](#contributing)

 # Getting started
-To get started using the PyAlgosim algorithmic trading backtester, you must download the most recent version of the software.
+To get started using the PyAlgosim high frequency trading backtester, you must download the most recent version of the software.
 You can easily do this by either cloning the repository from GitHub [here](https://github.com/DHDaniel/PyAlgosim) or directly download the latest release from [here](https://github.com/DHDaniel/PyAlgosim/releases).

 ## Requirements
 All that is required to start using PyAlgosim is: